AliSoftware/ObjcSwitch/README.md

 ObjcSwitch
 ==========

-A category to allow you to use the "switch/case"-like syntax to NSObjects!
+This NSObject category allows you to use a "switch/case"-like syntax with any NSObject.

-The idea is to extend the "switch/case" instruction to NSObject (instead of having to do a lot of `if/else/else/...` that needs to call `isEqual:`)
+The use of swich/case is not limited to integers/enums anymore!

 ## Basic Example